Office of Behavioral Health – Mental Health Services

 Mental Health Treatment Facilities

-- Acute Units: OBH operates these units to provide psychiatric, psychosocial and medical services in compliance with all licensing and accreditation standards to meet individual patient needs for adults, children and adolescents in an inpatient treatment environment that is less restrictive, shorter term and more cost-effecting than long-term hospitalization.
+The Office of Behavioral Health contracts with various private and public hospital acute units to provide psychiatric, psychosocial and medical services in compliance with all licensing and accreditation standards to meet individual patient needs for adults, children and adolescents in an inpatient treatment environment that is less restrictive, shorter term and more cost-effective than long-term hospitalization.
 These units are closely linked to community-based services and support networks so patients can return to their homes faster and with greater continuity of care.

 Mental Health Forms